-The Project Management Professional (PMP) Certification is one of the most prestigious, globally recognised professional certifications offered to Project Management professionals.
+The PMP Certification is one of the most prestigious, globally recognised professional certifications offered to Project Management professionals.

 1. Check requirements for taking the PMP exam